Nandithakunta/DOCUMENT-SIMILARITY-ANALYZER-USING-TF-IDF-AND-COSINE-SIMILARITY/README.md

 # Document-Similarity-Analyzer-Using-TF-IDF-and-Cosine-Similarity

-**Completed this project as part of my learning with United Network of Professionals (UNP).
-Key highlights:**
+**Completed this project as part of my Information Retrieval subject in my MSc Data Science **

 - Developed a **Document Similarity Analyzer**, a user-friendly tool designed to compare two documents based on textual content.
 - Implemented **TF-IDF (Term Frequency-Inverse Document Frequency)** for vectorizing text and **cosine similarity** to measure document similarity.